CBD For Anxiety in Horses

-Using CBD has minimal side effects, no risk of addiction, and it is impossible to overdose on CBD.
+CBD has been shown to have minimal adverse side effects, no risk of addiction, and it is impossible to overdose on CBD.
 CBD is an extremely risk-free substance, but it’s critical our animals use animal-targeted products specifically and not a product designed for humans.
 It’s also important to mention, not all products are created equal.
 One CBD product can be completely different than the next.

 CBD is an unregulated field.
 To ensure you are purchasing a high-quality, pure product, request the company provide you with a certificate of analysis to prove what IS in the bottle, as well as what isn’t (like heavy metals and toxic pesticides).
 If the company isn’t willing to do so, there’s likely a reason.

 As with any animal, or person, patience is key when handling anxiety.
-Anxiety isn’t a condition that will go away in a day; it’s something that must be worked upon on a regular basis.
+Anxiety in horses, pets or even humans isn’t a condition that will go away in a day; it’s something that must be managed on a regular basis.
 With the steps above, you should begin to see an improvement.
-For some horses, this may take as few as a couple of weeks.
+For some horses with anxiety, this may take as few as a couple of weeks.
 For others, it may be a month or longer before you can visibly notice improvement.